The Cobblestones Printing Works

 Sessions for children and school groups

 Children of all ages are intrigued by the colonial printing equipment at The Printing Works.
-This is a popular destination for school and EOTC (Education outside the classroom) visits, with the added attraction of hands-on experience.
+This is a popular destination for school and EOTC (Education outside the classroom) visits.